 Wednesday, February 20, 2013 from 11:00 am CT (10:00 am MT)

-Presented by: Jane Healy and Julie Erickson, SDSL Electronic Resources Coordinators and Wendy Brunnemann, Wall Community Library, Doris Ann Mertz, Custer County Library and Nita Gill, Brookings Public Library
+Presented by: Jane Healy and Julie Erickson, SDSL Electronic Services Coordinators and Wendy Brunnemann, Wall Community Library, Doris Ann Mertz, Custer County Library and Nita Gill, Brookings Public Library